June 18-25, 2016

 And more: every participant is challenged by literary prompts and exercises to generate a new work of fiction every day!
 Writing happens around the clock.
 Discussions abound in the beautiful dining hall or under soaring trees.
 Participants hold private conferences both with their instructors and with gifted Peter Taylor Fellows.
 Sparks fly.
 Stories appear that are shared first within the workshop and then with the larger community of writers.

+The Fiction Workshop is no longer accepting new applications.
 Each class is limited to 10 participants.
-Rolling admission.
+Rolling admission (application site opens in January 2016).
 The application consists of the online application form, a resume, and a writing sample.
 The writing sample should be one short story or an excerpt from a longer work.
-Based on your application, you will be assigned one of the following instructors: Lee K. Abbott, Caitlin Horrocks, Nancy Zafris
+Based on your application, you will be assigned one of the following instructors: Lee K. Abbott, E.J.
+Levy, Nancy Zafris

 The Literary Nonfiction Workshop

-In this workshop, participants complete daily assignments geared to specific nonfiction writing techniques, share the assignments with fellow writers, and discuss craft issues related to brief reading assignments.
-The focus is on generating new work, discovering ways to revise or revive previous work, and expanding participants’ knowledge of the literary nonfiction genre.
+In this workshop, participants complete daily assignments geared to specific nonfiction writing techniques, and share the assignments with fellow writers.
+The focus is on generating new work and expanding participants’ knowledge of the literary nonfiction genre.

 Each class is limited to 10 participants.
-Rolling admission.
+Rolling admission (application site opens in January 2016).
 The application consists of the online application form, a resume, and a writing sample.
 The writing sample should be a short nonfiction piece or an excerpt from a longer work.
-Based on your application, you will be assigned one of the following instructors: Rebecca McClanahan, Dinty Moore
+Based on your application, you will be assigned one of the following instructors: Rebecca McClanahan, Brenda Miller, Dinty Moore

 The Poetry Workshop